willowtreeapps/friday-shots/README.md

 Bell Strikage Success Criteria
 ------------------------------
-1. The participant must have both of his or her feet on the ground, behind the orange tape.
-The tape must always be lined up with the line in the ceiling that bisects the smallest office's door.
+1. The participant must have both of his or her feet on the ground, behind the gap between Tes and Matt Hewes' desks.
-2. The participant must use one of the two original nerf guns or one of the two orange ones.
+2. The participant must use the original blue nerf pistol.
-   Only the black-tipped whistler darts can be used.
-3. The dart must strike either the bell's chain or its body, but importantly not the piece of metal attached to the wall or the hinge connecting the bell to said piece of metal.
+3. The dart must strike either the bell's rope or its body, but importantly not the piece of metal attached to the wall or the arm connecting the bell to said piece of metal.
 4. Only bank shots off the back wall (the wall the bell is attached to) count as a hit unless the shooter calls "bank".
 If the shooter calls bank then non-